 Land, Air and Sea cadets all depend on the hard work and dedication of civilian adult leaders volunteering at local detachments.
 For Julie, it's the cadets themselves who inspire her.
 She said:

 “The thing that makes me go back every week is the cadets.
 Just the smile on the faces and the achievements.”

-The competition prize is a visit by the Movie Machine to a cadet summer camp.
+The competition prize was a visit by the Movie Machine to their cadet summer camp.

-The City of London & North East Sector ACF is looking forward to its annual outing in Longmore, Hampshire, in August.
+The City of London & North East Sector ACF had an awesome week at their annual outing in Longmore, Hampshire, in August.

-As part of the prize, the young people can enjoy not one, but three films at the mobile cinema.
+As part of the prize, the young people enjoyed not one, but three films at the mobile cinema.